Kidrauh/neural-atlasing/README.md

 ## Evaluation

-To conduct the atlas-as-bridge evaluation of segmentation DICE scores and Local Normalized Cross-Correlation (LNCC), run `scripts/eval.sh SubjectName JobName`, and the evaluation results are stored in `$NFS/code/sinf/results/{JobName}/stats.txt`.
+To conduct the atlas-as-bridge evaluation of segmentation DICE scores and Local Normalized Cross-Correlation (LNCC), run `scripts/eval.sh JobName`, and the evaluation results are stored in `$NFS/code/sinf/results/{JobName}/stats.txt`.